-The Union shall indemnify and save the State harmless and shall provide a defense of any and all claims, grievances, demands, actions, suits, costs, expenses, or other forms of liability or damages, including attorney's fees and costs, that arise out of or by reason of any action taken or not taken by the State, its officers, agents, employees or representatives for the purpose of complying with any of the provisions of this section; or that arise out of or by reason of the State's reliance on any notice, letter, or authorization forwarded to the State by the Union pursuant to this section.
+Prior to the United States Supreme Court's decision in Janus v.
+AFSCME (2018), the State collected compulsory service fees from employees of Bargaining Unit E. The Janus decision rendered compulsory service fees unconstitutional and, as a result, the State ceased collecting service fees.
+However, there remains the possibility for litigation regarding the collection of service fees for the time period prior to the Janus decision.
+Therefore, the Union shall indemnify and save the State harmless and shall provide a defense of any and all claims, grievances, demands, actions, suits, costs, expenses, or other forms of liability or damages, including attorney's fees and costs, that arise out of or by reason of any action taken or not taken by the State, its officers, agents, employees or representatives for the purpose of the collection of service fees; or that arise out of or by reason of the State's reliance on any notice, letter, or authorization forwarded to the State by the Union concerning service fees.
 The Union will assume primary responsibility for the defense of any such claims and may engage counsel of its choosing.
 As counsel for the State, the Office of the Attorney General will be permitted to enter an appearance and will be kept fully appraised of litigation developments by counsel for the Union, but the Union will not be responsible for any legal fees or costs incurred by the Office of the Attorney General in this regard.
-The Union will not be responsible for the State's attorneys' fees and costs incurred in any dispute referred to in the first subparagraph of ¶ G, above, between the State and the Union under the MOU.